 The site identified is at the north end of CapU's main campus, where the University's Facilities building is currently located.

-The estimated budget for the Centre is $18.6 million, to be funded through the University's investments as approved by the Board and donations as well as the $2.96 million from the Childcare BC New Spaces Fund.
+The estimated budget for the Centre is $18.6 million. $3 million in funding is being provided by the Province of BC. $10.6 million will be funded through the University's investments as approved by the Board of Governors, and $5 million is being raised through philanthropic giving.

 The addition of a second child care centre on campus will improve access to affordable child care for both students and employees as well as help to mitigate the shortage of available, affordable child care on the North Shore.
 The academic spaces in the Centre will serve ECCE students and faculty by expanding program space and consolidating the ECCE program in one building rather than being spread over three buildings as it is currently is on the main campus.

-Provided the necessary approvals are forthcoming, the building is scheduled to open in summer 2023 to be ready for occupancy for fall 2023.
+The building is scheduled to open in summer of 2024 to be ready for occupancy in fall 2024.

 What is the current situation with the existing Capilano University Childcare Centre (how many children of what ages attend, is there a wait list)?